jepa/StudyGroup/sessions/github/git_github.md

 #### New branch

-To create a new `branch` you have two options.
+To create a new branch you have two options.
 In R-Studio go to the `Git` tab and click on that "purple funny icon".
 A pop-out window will appear, just type in the new branch name and that's it.
 Note that the project will immediately switch to work on that branch.

 ![Pop-out window for new branch](./figures/new_branch.png)

-**Note**: R-Studio will always display the name of the `branch` you are working on right next to the funny-looking icon.
+**Note**: R-Studio will always display the name of the branch you are working on right next to the funny-looking icon.
 To switch between branches you simple need to click the name and choose the one you want to work on.
-Allways `commit` your work before switching branches.
+Allways comit your work before switching branches.

 #### Merge Branch